 - Tie both ends of the rolled-up towel with rubber bands.

 - Place the roll in a sealable plastic bag.

 - Put it in your refrigerator’s crisper drawer, or the coolest part to keep it fresh for long.

 This method will keep your shredded lettuce for up to a week.
 If the bagged lettuce came in a plastic container, you may still store it using paper towels.

 Line the container with a paper towel.
-Add a little bit of the shredded leaves in the container and lay another layer paper towels on top.
-Put more lettuce on top of the first stack, and place another paper towel right on top of the new layer of shredded lettuce.
-Place a final layer of paper towels on top and seal the container using its lid.
+Put a one-inch layer of the shredded leaves in the container and lay a paper towel on top.
+Add another layer of lettuce then finally Place a paper towel on top and seal the container using its lid.

 The paper towels will help keep your shredded lettuce fresh and crisp by preventing too much moisture.